Last Updated on December 13, 2021 by Grow with Bovees

 Just ensure they get the proper humidity and bright indirect light, water them correctly, and they should be fine.

-Even if you invest in a small specimen with a single bamboo stake as your initial plant, given the correct care, being a rapid grower, it will quickly grow into a full-sized plant and need a decent sized trellis, and before you know it you’ll have a beautiful, exotic jungle plant!
+Even if you invest in a small specimen with a single bamboo stake as your initial plant, given the correct care, being a rapid grower, it will quickly grow into a full-sized mini monstera plant, and need a decent sized trellis, and before you know it you’ll have a beautiful, exotic jungle plant!